 A Cheaper Spot-On Medication

-While the formulas are similar, but we uncovered a few differences during our hands-on testing.
+While the formulas are similar, we uncovered a few differences during our hands-on testing.
 Specifically, we found that we preferred Frontline’s clear packaging and snap-off tip.
-By comparisons, Sentry had to be cut open, and the medicine leaked out onto our scissors each time.
+Sentry had to be cut open, and the medicine leaked out onto our scissors each time.
 You’ll have to take extra caution to make sure it doesn’t leave a chemical residue on you or anything you touch.

 We noticed a range of scents too.
 Most spot-ons (Frontline Plus included) have a distinct chemical scent.
 That’s to be expected – these are chemicals after all – but Sentry’s was slightly more mild, even faintly citrus.
 But really, the difference is tiny, and the scent from any medicine will likely fade after a day or so.

 If you just need to treat your cat fast, Sentry Capguard, PetArmor FastCaps, and Capstar, and are all decent options.
 Each brand includes six tiny tablets that use nitenpyram to start killing fleas within 30 minutes.
-Plus, all the flea-fighting takes place internally, so you don’t have to worry about coming into contact with the insecticide.

-Since these tablet don’t help prevent future generations of fleas, they’re best used as an immediate, temporary solution.
+Since these tablets don’t help prevent future generations of fleas, they’re best used as an immediate, temporary solution.
 You’ll give your cat a tablet up to once per day until the fleas are gone.
 But if you’re dealing with a true infestation (you’ll notice fleas on your furniture and carpeting), consider switching to a spot-on after the first day or talk to your vet about prescription options.

 You can use these tablets with kittens as young as four weeks old and on cats weighing anywhere between 2 and 25 lbs.
 Each of the labels also say these products are safe for dogs and puppies, so they’re a versatile option if you have multiple pets.